Budget vs Actual: How does it affect your business cover image

 OPEX (Operational Expenses) and CAPEX (Capital Expenditures).

 OPEX are day-to-day expenses like salaries, marketing, and utilities.
 If you see a spike here, this can mean that you’re running your business inefficiently or that you’ve had unplanned costs.
+A detailed spend analysis can help pinpoint where unexpected cost increases are happening and identify opportunities for savings.
 CAPEX on the other hand are investments in assets like machinery or software.
 If you notice variances in CAPEX, this may be a signal of project delays or cost overruns.

 3. Variance analysis

 This is where the magic happens – comparing budgeted amounts with actuals to identify the why behind the numbers.
-Positive variances (actuals below budget) might look good but could signal missed opportunities, while negative variances (actuals above budget) often point to inefficiencies or unforeseen challenges.
+Positive variances (actuals below budget) might look good but could signal missed opportunities, while negative variances (actuals above budget) often point to inefficiencies or failures in zero-based budgeting or unforeseen challenges.

 Read 5 Budget Forecasting Methods + Techniques to Improve Financial Planning